Seafzz/projectp1/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://github.com/Seafzz/projectp1

 ## Credits
-Code Institute and the Love Runing project - (https://github.com/Code-Institute-Solutions/Love-Running-Solutions) ChatGPT- for texts and some problem solving Akshat_garg_mentor - For providing tips/tricks and help to stay focused!
+Code Institute and the Love Runing project - (https://github.com/Code-Institute-Solutions/Love-Running-Solutions) ChatGPT- for texts and some problem solving
 Photo by <a href="https://unsplash.com/@thejohnnyme?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Nikola Johnny Mirkovic</a> on <a href="https://unsplash.com/photos/woman-in-red-coat-and-black-pants-sitting-on-snow-covered-ground-beside-black-and-brown-vfaD7bscm7I?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>